 Director: Jean-Pierre Jeunet.
-Cast: Audrey Tautou, Rufus, Jamel Debbouze, Claire Maurier, Isabelle Nanty, Dominique Pinon, Artus de Penguern, Yolande Moreau, Lorella Cravotta, Serge Merlin, Clotilde Mollet, Urbain Cancelier, Maurice Bénichou.
+Cast: Audrey Tautou, Mathieu Kassovitz, Rufus, Jamel Debbouze, Claire Maurier, Isabelle Nanty, Dominique Pinon, Artus de Penguern, Yolande Moreau, Lorella Cravotta, Serge Merlin, Clotilde Mollet, Urbain Cancelier, Maurice Bénichou, Michel Robin.

-Genres: Comedy, Foreign, Romance.
-Countries: Germany, France.
-Runtime: 2h 9m.
-Rated: R.
+Genres: Comedy, Romance.
+Countries: France, Germany.
+Runtime: 2h 2m.

 An adventure beyond the ordinar-E.